 IR compensation method is used to provide the speed regulation in the DC drive.
 The DC drive increases the output voltage of the drive to maintain the speed of the drive.
-The block diagram of the separately excited DC motor is as given below.
+The block diagram of the separately excited DC motor is given below.

-In DC drive, the speed of the DC motor is governed by regulating the DC voltage by controlling the firing angle of the SCRs.
+In a DC drive, the speed of the DC motor is governed by regulating the DC voltage by controlling the firing angle of the SCRs.